threefoldtech/0-core/docs/booting/README.md

 * `ztid=<identity>` Full zerotier `identity.secret` [optional].
 If not provided a one will get generated for you.
 Zero-OS does the best effort to generate the same one every time it boots.
 * `development` If set, start the redis-proxy allow direct client connections, also opening the required client ports.
 If not set, no direct client connections will be allowed
+* `support` If set, gives unconditional access to our staff (threefold sysadmin) members.
+Please only add this if specially required

 ## Booting modes
 Different booting modes can be achieved by mixing and matching the boot params documented above.